-When your air conditioner is working properly, your home will be cool and dry.
-A leaking air conditioner is annoying but isn’t necessarily harmful.
+When your air conditioner is working properly, your house will be cool and dry.
+A leaking air conditioner is frustrating but isn’t necessarily harmful.
 It depends on whether it’s leaking water or refrigerant.

-Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your home.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
 In contrast, a coolant leak is harmful to you and the environment.
 In either case, fixing a leak will require skilled air conditioning repair.

-Find out why your air conditioner is leaking and how you can stop it from happening in the future.
+Find out why your air conditioner is leaking and how you can prevent it from happening in the future.

-Why Is My Air Conditioner Leaking Water?
+Why Is the Air Conditioning Leaking Water?

-Due to the condensation process, having water back up is a common problem.
-We regularly get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Because of the condensation process, having water leak is a common problem.
+We regularly receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it occurs:

 Drain Line Is Clogged

-We recommend changing flat filters monthly and pleated filters every three months.
+We recommend replace flat filters once a month and pleated filters every three months.

 Replacing your air filter is critical for: